-Lucy uses the AQUM model for forecasting regional air quality.
+Lucy develops and uses the AQUM model for forecasting regional air quality.

 Lucy works within the Air Quality and Composition Group, which is part of the Atmospheric Dispersion Group.

 Lucy is responsible for developing the Met Office's operational air quality forecast system AQUM (Air Quality in the Unified Model).
 AQUM is a regional air quality configuration of the Met Office Unified Model and runs each day to produce forecasts of the Daily Air Quality Index out to five days ahead.

 Lucy works on verifying the performance of AQUM against observations, both in near-real time and for case study simulations, as well as conducting work to improve the forecasts by incorporating recent observations.